carinasauter/wwcode-august2016/README.md

 > - `| xargs` pipes the result of `docker create` to `docker start`.
 > - `docker start -i` starts the image interactively — that is, with the container's command-line input available.

-This will show a series of initialization steps as Spark and Zeppelin start up.
+This will show a series of initialization message as Spark and Zeppelin start up.
+(Some of these will say `WARNING` — this is normal.)
 Now, open a web browser and go to URL `localhost:8080`.
 If all is well, you should see a page welcoming you to Zeppelin.